napatech/dpdk/ntacc_readme.md

 > Note: Increasing the statistics update frequency requires more CPU cycles.

-## Number of RX queues and TX queues available <a name="queues"></a>
+## Number of RX Queues and TX Queues Available <a name="queues"></a>

 Up to 128 RX queues are supported.
-They are distributed between the ports on the Napatech adapter and rte_flow filters on a first-come, first-served basis.
+They are distributed between the ports on the Napatech SmartNic and rte_flow filters on a first-come, first-served basis.

 Up to 128 TX queues are supported.
-They are distributed between the ports on the Napatech adapter on a first-come, first-served basis.
+They are distributed between the ports on the Napatech SmartNic on a first-come, first-served basis.

-The maximum number of RX queues per port are the smallest number of either:
+The maximum number of RX queues per port is the smallest number of either:

 - (256 / number of ports)
 - `RTE_ETHDEV_QUEUE_STAT_CNTRS`